OlivierGaland/mnemonic-splitter-bip39/README.md

 - Launch program (either from python or the standalone executable)

-- Select algorithm and share count
+- Select language, algorithm and share count

 - Fill share fields with the share mnemonics (paste will fill all from your clipboard, one mnemonic per line)

 - Hit reconstruct to get your mnemonic back

+Miscellaneous :

+- Multi-language : you can use the language button to convert a mnemonic from one language to another
+- Length : not implemented yet (only 24 words currently)

 Tested working on windows 64bit